 If you don't have a Smart TV and are unwilling to pay the vast amounts of money to upgrade to one, then you can turn your existing HDTV into a Smart TV from as little as £30-£50 with the Google Chromecast or a Roku Streaming Stick.
 Here's where we find out which one is the best value in our Google Chromecast vs Roku Streaming Stick comparison review.
-See also Google Chromecast released in the UK.

 The way these two TV streaming sticks work are very similar, in that they are both essentially Wi-Fi dongles that plug into your TV's HDMI port, and then bring a host of apps and online content straight to your TV.
 See Apple TV vs Chromecast review.

 Google Chromecast vs Roku Streaming Stick comparison review: Price and availability in the UK